 "Kerry Spence is excellent whether it's being a solicitor or with her communication."

 Many of these cases by their nature have been lengthy and complex at trial and, as a result of undertaking this work over the years, Kerry is accredited as a VHCC Supervisor, authorised by the Legal Aid Agency to undertake and supervise complex cases.

-Whilst I enjoy getting my teeth into a complex, interesting case, I still enjoy dealing with less serious cases for clients who deserve representation by someone who can be there through all the processes of their case, from arrest and interview to trial.
+Whilst Kerry enjoys getting her teeth into a complex, interesting case, she still enjoys dealing with less serious cases for clients who deserve representation by someone who can be there through all the processes of their case, from arrest and interview to trial.

-I have established a faithful client base over many years who frequently refer new clients to me.
-This, I believe, is due to my friendly, approachable and professional manner and always striving to ensure the best outcomes for all my clients, whether privately or publicly funded.
+Kerry has established a faithful client base over many years who frequently refer new clients to her.
+This, she believes, is due to her friendly, approachable and professional manner and always striving to ensure the best outcomes for all her clients, whether privately or publicly funded.

 - R v N – Croydon Crown Court – Successful defence in Operation Trident prosecution of a man accused of a serious stabbing.